 While I have been sewing for a long time, I am fairly new to sewing clothes.

-Becoming a Brand Ambassador for Rebecca Page, a company who offers beginner-friendly, and easy-to-use patterns, provided the opportunity I needed to push past my fears and excuses and dive into the world of making my own clothes.
+Becoming a Brand Ambassador for Rebecca Page, a company that offers beginner-friendly, and easy-to-use patterns, provided the opportunity I needed to push past my fears and excuses and dive into the world of making my own clothes.

 If fear of the unknown is holding you back from sewing your own clothes I want to help you.